Q1hub/qMINT-qUSD/README.md

 - Mint fee: **0.1% one-time** on new positions only (excluding reinvest)
 - Oracle: 30-minute TWAP via Qubic computors
 - Zero gas fees – 100% feeless & instant
-- No top-ups – each new deposit creates a brand-new position
+- can top-up – incase collateral gets low you can add more in to keep the position opened
 - Full on-chain, non-custodial, immutable smart contracts

 ## Simple Use Case – How It Works